 - 6:45 pm – Begonia

-Performances taking place on the Snowflake Stage indoors in the City Hall Atrium included the following:
+Performances that took place on the Snowflake Stage indoors in the City Hall Atrium the last year the live event took place included the following:

 - 12:30 pm – The Kwerks